Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 To make these slippers, you will have to create a template which should be made from floor underlayment.
 You can trace around the actual wearer's foot, but if you are making slippers regularly, you may find it easier and more convenient to buy a shoe last and trace around these.

-are a cheap alternative to wood or resin lasts and have the advantage of being able to be used inside a washing machine or tumble dryer.
+Materials: Shoe lasts are more commonly made of wood but can also be made of resin, metal or even polystyrene.
+Polystyrene shoe lasts are a cheap alternative to wood or resin lasts and have the advantage of being able to be used inside a washing machine or tumble dryer.
 If you intend to make slippers or shoes regularly, these can be a good investment as they can be used over and over again.
-Polystyrene shoe lasts

-Things You Will Need to Complete This Tutorial:-
+Materials You Will Need to Complete This Tutorial

-- , resin or polystyrene lasts, or alternatively you may like to draw around the feet of the intended wearer of these slippers.
-Wooden shoe lasts
+- Wooden shoe lasts, resin or polystyrene lasts, or alternatively, you may like to draw around the feet of the intended wearer of these slippers.

-- A sheet of .
+- A sheet of floor underlayment.
 Templates made using underlayment can be used over and over again.
-If you make an error while drawing on the underlayment it can easily be wiped off using a damp cloth. floor underlayment
+If you make an error while drawing on the underlayment, it can easily be wiped off using a damp cloth.

 - A sheet of bubble wrap for rubbing the wet roving with.